Robin Dale Ford in fireweed season

 < >

 Here's a couple more songs by the great Sidewinders string band (see Pat's Blog).
 These, songs, some of ,their only studio recordings,, were saved from the trash in a purging of our local public radio station's archives in the 90's.
-Check out "Fox On The Run" and a song that's popular nowadays for some reason (oh yeah, Old Crow Medicine Show) that the Sidewinders were famous for, "Tell It To Me."
+Check out a song that's Become popular again nowadays for some reason (oh yeah, Old Crow Medicine Show) that the Sidewinders were famous for, "Tell It To Me."
 Bust Down!!!

 < >